 See "Reading Array Data" for more information.
-Refer to the AC Read Operations table for timing specifications and to Figure 13 for the timing diagram. $I{\rm CC1}$ in the DC Characteristics table represents the active current specification for reading array data.
+Refer to the AC Read Operations table for timing specifications and to Figure 13 for the timing waveforms. $I{\text{CC1}}$ in the DC Characteristics table represents the active current specification for reading array data.